Andrew Durie: Bishop of Galloway

 On 2 July 1541 he was made an extraordinary lord of session, and was on the following day recommended to the pope for the see of Galloway.
 The king stipulated that before receiving the bishopric he should resign Melrose, although he might hold the abbey of Tongland.
 He is, however, spoken of as bishop and abbot of Melrose in 1556.
 He accompanied the queen-regent on her visit to France in 1550.
-He was an inveterate enemy to protestantism, and vowed openly that, in despite of God, so long as they that then were prelates lived, that word called the gospel should never be preached within the realm.
+He was an inveterate enemy to protestantism, and vowed openly that, in spite of God, so long as they that then were prelates lived, that word called the gospel should never be preached within the realm.

 He died in Edinburgh in his house on Melrose Close on or soon after 1 September (St Giles Day) 1558 from the shock occasioned by a riot in Edinburgh when the Protestants broke up the procession in honour of St Giles.

 Knox asserts that Durie had a very bad character.
 He was succeeded in the bishopric by Alexander Gordon.